Framing Calculator

 The spacing of the studs depends on a few factors, including the type of materials being used and local building codes.
 The most common spacing for wall studs is 16 inches on center (16″ OC), which means that the center of each stud is spaced exactly 16 inches apart.

-It’s also common to see a 24″ OC spacing or even a 12″ OC spacing for walls supporting heavy loads.
+It’s also common to see a 24″ OC spacing for some exterior walls or even a 12″ OC spacing for walls supporting heavy loads.

 Step Three: Calculate the Number of Studs Needed